MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 ### Step 3: Set up the source and destination computers for live migration

-In this step, setup your source and host destination virtual machines to enable live migrations.
+In this step, set up your source and host destination virtual machines to enable live migrations.

 #### [PowerShell](#tab/powershell)